HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 };
 ```

-AppArmor prevents nmed from updazing files in /etc/bind.
-The zone file needs to be put into
+AppArmor prevents named from updating files in /etc/bind.
+The zone file needs to be stashed in
-directoy /var/lib/bind/ in order for it to be updated by named.
+directory /var/lib/bind/ in order for it to be updated by named.

 Example zone entry in /etc/bind/named.conf.local: